Series Overview

 Alexander K. Smith

-Lead Writer | Director
+Producer | Director

 Alexander is a historian, socio-cultural anthropologist, and filmmaker.
 He holds a PhD in Tibetan and Himalayan Studies from the University of Paris, France (EPHE-PSL), and an MA from Oxford University.
 As a writer, director, and producer, he has worked on two documentary projects: a feature film, titled The Rise and Fall of the Tibetan Empire (2024), which is currently available on Tricycle: The Buddhist Review’s streaming service and The Animated History of Tibet (2023-2025), an animated historical documentary series, which is available to watch on YouTube.